niil945/Election_Analysis/README.md

 - Software: Python 3.7, Visual Studio Code 1.56.2

 ## Results
-The analsys of the election show that:
+The analysis of the election show that:
 - There were 369,711 votes cast in the election.
 - The counties that received ballots were:
   - Jefferson